donnafarberlab/MMoCHi/README.md

 sudo apt-get install graphviz
 ```

-To follow along in our tutorial, we also recommend installing the beta version of pySankey:
+To follow along in our tutorial, we also recommend installing harmonypy, leidenalg, the beta version of pySankey, and iPyWidgets:

 ```
 conda activate mmochi
+pip install harmonypy
 pip install pySankeyBeta
+pip install ipywidgets
 ```

 Lastly, future versions of MMoCHi will support MuData objects, which can be installed with the following: